 Stay very far away.

 P.S.
-I was kidding about everything.
+This is satire.
 You should totally date a teacher.
-They’re pretty faboosh.
+They’re the actual best.